 Can you eat cheesecake when pregnant?

-Wondering if you can eat cheesecake while pregnant?
-Baked cheesecakes that contain raw or partially cooked eggs or unpasteurised cream cheese or toppings made from unpasteurised cream or milk are ok for you enjoy as they have been baked which means that the temperature of the oven will kill any salmonella that may be present, which removes the risk to you.
+Cheesecakes can contain raw or partially cooked eggs, unpasteurised cream cheese or toppings made from unpasteurised cream or milk.
+For this reason they are only ok for you enjoy if they have been baked, which means that the temperature of the oven will kill any salmonella that may be present, lowering the the risk to you.

 Unbaked cheesecakes that contain raw or partially cooked eggs or unpasteurised cream cheese or toppings made from unpasteurised cream or milk are a no-no.